A look into developing clean copy from our team writer

 I rarely write a headline before completing the piece.
 Often what I am writing will evolve and take different form based on how the workflow maps out.
 It’s much easier to answer the above questions when you have a finished article.
 There is only one reason someone will click your link and read any of the copy.
 That reason is a well-written headline.
 You should spend more of your time considering the headline than writing the piece.

 Headlines are super important, but only one aspect of writing copy.
 We will be tackling websites and copy in April, so stay tuned for even more insights into how you can create great copy for you business’s blog, website, emails, and social media posts.
 You will learn how to beat writer’s block, how to prepare for a blog post, and much more.
 Organization is key to all of these topics.
 Check out our blog about Becoming an Organization Master and use the advice as you develop your copywriting plans.
-Join the KRose Marketing Community on Facebook to share insights, tips, questions, answers and offer support with like-minded entrepreneurs.
+Like KRose Marketing on Facebook to share insights, tips, questions, answers and offer support with like-minded entrepreneurs.

 Download our Free Monthly Success Guide to set and track your goals, stay organized, manage your budget and brace for success.